decentralized-identity/faq/docs/spec.md

 ##### How are Credential Definitions compatible with JSON Schema and JSON-LD? 🟢️❓️

-VCs are not only validated directly against JSON-LD or JSON Schema, but the CL-ZKP algorithms available in the Aries libraries use the CD and RS definitions to allow for verifiable selective disclosure of subsets of credential data via “framing”-- this process requires the definition as one of the inputs, however, so Indy-conformant credential definitions must be used from the same Indy-based
+VCs are not only validated directly against JSON-LD or JSON Schema, but the CL-[[ref:ZKP]] algorithms available in the Aries libraries use the CD and RS definitions to allow for verifiable selective disclosure of subsets of credential data via “framing”-- this process requires the definition as one of the inputs, however, so Indy-conformant credential definitions must be used from the same Indy-based